Can Large Language Models Replace Data Scientists in Biomedical Research?: Introduction

-Our objective was to evaluate the practical utility of LLMs in handling complex clinical research data and performing the associated data science tasks.
-To this end, we identified 39 clinical studies published in medical journals that were linked to patient-level datasets (Fig.~\ref{fig:results_1}a).
+Our objective is to evaluate the practical utility of LLMs in handling complex biomedical data and performing associated data science tasks.
+To this end, we identified 39 medical and biomedical studies published in medical journals that were linked to patient-level datasets (Fig.~\ref{fig:results_1}a).
+A list of example studies and data from the linked patients can be found in Extended~Fig.~\ref{fig:example_study}.
 We started by extracting and summarizing the analyses performed in these studies, such as patient characteristic exploration and Kaplan-Meier curves.
-We then developed the code necessary to reproduce these analyses and the reported results in these studies.
-These coding tasks, along with their reference solutions, were all manually crafted and cross-verified to ensure accuracy.
-The result was a collection of 293 diverse, high-quality data science tasks, covering primary tools used in Python and R, e.g., \texttt{lifelines} for survival analysis in Python and \texttt{Bioconductor} for biomedical data analysis in R. Additionally, we categorized the difficulty of these tasks into Easy, Medium, and Hard, by the number of ``semantic lines" of code in the reference solutions (Fig~\ref{fig:results_1}d).
+We then developed the code necessary to reproduce these analyses and the results reported in these studies.
+These coding tasks, along with their reference solutions, were crafted and cross-verified manually to ensure accuracy.
+The result was a collection of 293 diverse and high-quality data science tasks, covering primary tools used in Python and R, e.g., \texttt{lifelines} for survival analysis in Python and \texttt{Bioconductor} for biomedical data analysis in R. Additionally, we categorized the difficulty of these tasks into Easy, Medium, and Hard, by the number of ``semantic lines" of code in the reference solutions (Fig~\ref{fig:results_1}d).
 The semantic lines metric aggregates lines of code that serve the same operation into a single unit, providing a clear measure of task complexity.
 A detailed overview of the dataset and its characteristics is provided in Fig.~\ref{fig:results_1}.